-In case of severe injury or accident, an official accident report is filed with WSU Legal Affairs, and the MN Department of Human Services' central office in St. Paul, MN.
+In case of severe injury or accident, an official accident report is filed with WSU Legal Affairs, and the MN Department of Human Services' central office in St. Paul, MN within 24 hours if medical care is required.
 The Center retains copies of all written documentation in Center files for three years.